Fundamental Estate Planning

 Not everything you own will go through probate.
 Jointly-owned property and assets that let you name a beneficiary (for example, life insurance, IRAs, 401(k)s, annuities, etc.) are not controlled by your will and usually will transfer to the new owner or beneficiary without probate.
 But there are many problems with joint ownership, and avoidance of probate is not guaranteed.
 If a valid beneficiary is not named, the assets must go through probate and will be distributed with the rest of your estate.
 If you name a minor as a beneficiary, the court will insist on a Conservator until the child legally becomes an adult (age 19 in Alabama).

-For these reasons, a revocable living trust is preferred by many families and professionals.
+For these reasons, a revocable living trust is preferred by many families and estate planning lawyers.
 It can avoid probate at death (including multiple probates if you own property in other states), prevent court control of assets at incapacity, bring all of your assets (even those with beneficiary designations) together into one plan, provide maximum privacy, is valid in every state, and can be changed by you at any time.
 It can also reflect your love and values to your family and future generations.

 Unlike a will, a trust doesn’t have to die with you.
 Assets can stay in your trust, managed by the trustee you selected, until your beneficiaries reach the age you want them to inherit.
 Your trust can continue longer to provide for a loved one with special needs or to protect the assets from beneficiaries’ creditors, spouses, and irresponsible spending.